A Spinster for anEligible Bachelor

 Bell snorted.
 She was now leaning back on her chaise and had her eyes closed.
 “I’ve seen the eligible gentlemen this Season.
 Good luck with finding someone fun, Julia.”

 I hope you enjoyed the preview of my new novel“A Spinster for an Eligible Bachelor”.
-It will be live soon!
+Get your copy on Amazon!